RAK7391 WisGate Connect Quick Start Guide

 WiFi 5

-If the CM4 you have decided to use has built-in Wi-Fi, speeds up to Wi-Fi 5, as it supports IEEE 802.11 b/g/n/ac.
-Connecting is done in a similar way to how a manual Ethernet connection is set up.
+If the CM4 you are using has built-in Wi-Fi, it supports speeds up to Wi-Fi 5 (IEEE 802.11 b/g/n/ac).
+Connecting to Wi-Fi is configured in a similar manner to setting up a manual Ethernet connection.

-For example, if you want to connect to a hotspot named RAK
+For example, to connect to a hotspot named RAK

-, you should add a new connection file named RAK.nmconnection
+, create a new connection file named RAK.nmconnection

 The file should have the following contents: